-Figure 2 System diagram illustrating the processes that shall be included in the product system, divided into upstream, core and downstream processes.
-The illustration of processes to include may not be exhaustive.
+Figure 2.
+System diagram illustrating the processes that are included in the product system, divided into upstream, core and downstream processes.
+The illustration of processes is not exhaustive.
+For EPDs of parts, the use stage shall not be included.

 4.5 CUT-OFF RULES